webmastersmith/pixx/README.md

   - Older browsers fallback to this image.
 Image will always be type `jpg`.
   - fallbackWidth must be <= image width.
 Image size is not increased.
   - (e.g. `1500`.
 The fallback img _src_ will be an image 1500px wide with height same aspect ratio as original).
+- **fetchPriority**: _enum('auto', 'high', 'low')_.
+Default `auto`.
+  - Hint to the browser how it should prioritize fetching a particular image relative to other images.
 - **heights**: _number[]_.
 Array of numbers representing height in pixels.
   - heights numbers must be <= image size.
 Image size is not increased.
   - **widths** have priority over **heights**.
 Both have priority over **defaultSizes**.